Crossbow-js/crossbow.github.io/_src/docs/examples/module-exports.md

  }
 ```

-Or, again you can use inline nested arrays to specific parallel tasks.
+Or, again you can use inline nested arrays to specify parallel tasks.
 ```js
 // crossbow.js
 // -> rimraf ./app -> webpack